elliscj/hw4-WOTquiz/README.md

 ## Motivation

 Have you ever read The Wheel of Time? if your answer was no, I have a homework assignment for you; go to your local book store or to Audible and buy them.
 If you have any interest in fantasy I promise you will not be disappointed.
 It is my favorite fantasy seiries and I love talking to people about it.
-I made this quiz to challenge my friends knowledge and prove that I am the ultimate Wheel of Time nerd.cle
+I made this quiz to challenge my friends knowledge and prove that I am the ultimate Wheel of Time nerd.

 ## Future Fixes